Advice and treatment from the Nurse Advisor

 The Nurse Advisor can provide information on a wide range of health problems including:

-You can consult the Nurse Advisor during the daily drop-in sessions.
+You can also consult the Nurse Advisor during the daily drop-in sessions.
 You do not need to make an appointment.
-Drop in 1pm-3pm.

 The Nurse Advisor can also advise you if you need to see a GP.
 Please make sure you register with a GP.